ineedhacksforrobloxgames/email-nuker/README.md

 Email nuker is now Available as a web app!
 Navigate to https://emailnuker.onrender.com

-The access key for public usage is : *public*
+The access key for free usage is : *public*

 Opening it WILL take some time so, please be patient, the bombing process is faster through the web app.